rocky-mcgoey/sd-web-2-a1-code/README.md

 Staging area - place to prepare changes before you commit them using the "git add ."
 Clone - is a local copy of a repo on your computer Merge - is a combining of 2 branches together.
 Often leads to merge conflicts....
-Push - is an upload of local commits to the repo
+Push - is an upload of local commits to the repo.
+Only supposed to do this once really i guess, oops.
 Pull - is a download of changes from a remote repo into your local branch

 ## Hints for the Bug Hunt